This article is an update to a previous article published April 20, 2026

-After a winter hibernation in which Pennsylvania solar net metering developers hunkered down and awaited developments on a number of fronts, spring has yielded some market clarity in how net metering projects will likely be treated moving forward.
+After a winter hibernation in which Pennsylvania solar net metering developers hunkered down and awaited developments on a number of fronts, spring and summer have yielded some market clarity in how net metering projects will likely be treated moving forward.
 And in a welcome surprise, the value stack of the hourly pricing-based Price to Compare (PTC) that customer-generators will receive moving forward currently offers an attractive return on excess generation.

 At present, a massive number of “merchant” net metering projects (those without independent onsite load) are under development but few have gone operational.
 The first projects to come online were in early 2025.
 As of November 1, 2025, the Public Utilities Commission (PUC) reported that 23 merchant net metering projects totaling about 58 MW had come online1, most of which were in PPL territory2.
 The PUC expected that 68 systems would be online by May 31, 2026 (approx. 170 MW).
 All told, the PUC said that about 2,000 merchant net metering projects totaling 4.5 GW had been reviewed by staff to date.